solidad1234/Tims-Incotex/README.md

 -   This field allows you to set a unique HS Code per **Item Tax Template**.
 ![image (9)](https://github.com/user-attachments/assets/ee58bcb5-1a63-4176-881c-cd98847933bf)

+- if you have many related items, you can opt tpo add teh item tax template and HS code per Item Group, we have similar taxes table there.

 When you create a Sales Invoice: